corelight/Chronicle/log-schemas/dns.rst

      - The DNS query was rejected by the server.

    * - ``is_trusted_domain`` (string)
      - The is_trusted_domain information.
+Requires the icannTLD package.

    * - ``icann_host_subdomain`` (string)
-     - The icann_host_subdomain information.
+     - The host or subdomain information based on publicsuffix.org.
+Requires the icannTLD package.

    * - ``icann_domain`` (string)
-     - The icann_domain information.
+     - The Domain information based on publicsuffix.org.
+Requires the icannTLD package.

    * - ``icann_tld`` (string)
-     - The icann_tld information.
+     - The Top-level Domain information from publicsuffix.org.
+Requires the icannTLD package.